Sociology (SOCIOLGY)

 The critical analysis of probation, parole, halfway houses, jails and prisons.
 Their origins in and possible function for the larger society will also be examined.
 Field trip is required.

-SOCIOLGY 379 GENDER, SEXUALITY & CRIME 3 Units
+SOCIOLGY 379 GENDER, SEXUALITY AND CRIME 3 Units

 This course examines the role of gender and sexual identities in offending and victimization dynamics; the frequently blurred boundaries of victimization and criminalization for cis women and girls and transgender people; and disparities in the criminal law, police, and courts based on intersecting gender, race, and sexual identities.